OlehBendryk/api-test-project/README.md

 ## Implementation REST API server
 - Data generation / seeders
-- Integrate optimization images using the [tinypng.com](https://tinypng.com/)
+- Integrated optimization images using the [tinypng.com](https://tinypng.com/)

 ## How to run this?